Randomness and Differentiability: Weak -randomness and randomness

 \itone $z$ is Martin-L\"of random.

 \ittwo Every computable function $f$ of bounded variation is differentiable at~$z$. \itthree Every computable function $f$ that is absolutely continuous is differentiable at~$z$. \ei

 \end{theorem} \begin{proof} The implication (iii)$\ria$(i) follows from Lemma~\ref{lem:MLtest_to_function}.
 The implication (ii)$\ria$(iii) follows because each absolutely continuous function has bounded variation.
-Our proof of implication (i)$\ria$(ii) relies on a result on computable randomness below, and is therefore postponed to Subsection~\ref{ss:Proof_MLbV}. \end{proof}

-We say that a real $z\in \RR$ satisfies an algorithmic randomness notion iff its fractional part $z - \lfloor z \rfloor$ satisfies it.
-As a corollary we obtain a preservation result for \ML{} randomness.
-For instance, if $z>0 $ is \ML{} random then so are $z^4, \sqrt z$, and $1/z$.
-More generally, for each computable real $\aaa\neq 0 $, \ML{} randomness is preserved under the map $z \to z^\aaa$. \begin{cor} Suppose $z \in \RR$ is \ML{} random.
+The implication (i)$\ria$(ii) will be postponed to Subsection~\ref{ss:Proof_MLbV}, where we prove it with a weaker hypothesis on the effectivity of $f$. \end{proof} We obtain a preservation result for \ML{} randomness similar to Corollary~\ref{cor:diff-bij}.
+For instance, \ML{} randomness is also preserved under the map $z \to e^z$, and, for each computable real $\aaa \neq 0 $, under the map $z \to z^\aaa$. \begin{cor} Suppose $z \in \RR$ is \ML{} random.
 Let $H$ be a computable function that is Lipschitz and 1-1 in a neighborhood of $z$.
-If $H'(z) \neq 0$, then $H(z)$ is \ML{} random. \end{cor}

-\begin{proof} Let $f$ be an arbitrary function that is computable and absolutely continuous in a neighborhood of $H(z)$.
+If $H'(z) \neq 0$, then $H(z)$ is \ML{} random. \end{cor} \begin{proof} Let $f$ be an arbitrary function that is computable and absolutely continuous in a neighborhood of $H(z)$.
 Then the composition $f\circ H$ is absolutely continuous in a neighborhood of $z$.
 Thus, since $z$ is \ML{} random, $(f\circ H)'(z)$ exists.
 Since $H$ is continuous and 1-1 in a neighborhood of~$z$, $H'(z) \neq 0$ implies that $f'(H(z))$ exists.
 Hence $H(z)$ is \ML{} random by Theorem~\ref{thm:MLbV}. \end{proof}